CamHolman/cell_counting/README.md

 #### CC | Preprocessing
 After import, images are stored as 4D numpy arrays.
 Before couting, a maxprojection will be taken of the z-planes for each channel.

-Preprocessing done here will include a max-projection of each channel to form a single, two-dimensional image for each channel.
+Preprocessing done here will include a max-projection of the Z axis of each channel to form a single, two-dimensional image for each channel.
+This means you will have three total 2D images (mCherry, eGFP, DAPI)

-despeckle a 3 x 3 [median filter](https://homepages.inf.ed.ac.uk/rbf/HIPR2/median.htm).
+After max projection, noise is removed and edges sharpened with a 3 x 3 [median filter](https://homepages.inf.ed.ac.uk/rbf/HIPR2/median.htm).
 This helps to remove pixels that differ significantly from their neighbors, which removes noise while deing a resonable job of maintining edges.
 This is the same process done by FIJI's 'despeckle' inbuilt function.
-The kernel itself looks and behaves like this:
+The convolution kernel itself looks and behaves like this:

 ![3x3 Median Filter Kernel](references/imgs/3-3-kernel-in-median-filter.png)